Games - Artwear - Wisdom Wall Art - Stationery - Homeschooling - Don't Tread On Me - Income Tax Truth - Comment - Home |

 Indeed, although such protestors imagine that they are declaring themselves to be not subject to the tax by refusing to file a return, exactly the opposite is true.
 By not filing, and thus letting the evidence of others which assert payments of "income" to stand unchallenged, a non-filer acquiesces to those assertions-- and the consequent liabilities-- by silence.
 Here is an analogy of the “income” tax scheme dynamic which might be helpful in understanding this (which, for the purpose of simplicity, disregards the definitional and constructional idiosyncrasies so fundamental to the actual scheme): Imagine a legal structure in which parking on the street at night makes you subject to a tax, with the tax being the forfeiture of your car to the benefit of the city treasury.
 Your neighbor has gone down to the police station and filed a statement declaring that he saw your car parked on the street last night (which we will posit, for the sake of this illustration, as being untrue).
 Your neighbor sends you a copy of his statement, as required by law, thus both notifying you of what he has said, and effectively announcing the city's impending claim to the ownership of your car.
 What do you do?
 You can fume and write nasty letters, and/or simply hunker down in your house-- which is the response of a non-filer.
 Or, you can go down to the city offices, get the proper form from the city clerk, and answer your neighbor's statement with your own affidavit.
 That’s what a filer does.
 There isn’t anything on the form that has the hidden effect of converting the filer into the status of a street-parker.
 In fact, it is just the opposite.
 To let the neighbor’s statement stand unchallenged DOES have that effect, because it is thus the only cognizable evidence on record-- and a street-parker is what that evidence declares you to be.
 It is by rebutting that statement, in the fashion prescribed, that official street-parker status is shed.
 What’s more (to continue our analogy), the law says that the city cannot itself dispute your affidavit, and must return your car if it has already taken possession.
 On the other hand, if you don't file, the city just keeps your car, or sends a tow-truck around to your house.
 In light of all this, why would anyone refuse to file the form?
 Read ‘Cracking the Code- The Fascinating Truth About Taxation In America’!

-"Power concedes nothing without a demand.
-It never did and it never will.
-Find out just what any people will quietly submit to and you have the exact measure of the injustice and wrong which will be imposed on them, and these will continue till they have been resisted with either words or blows, or with both.
-The limits of tyrants are prescribed by the endurance of those whom they suppress."
 The practice of "non-filing" is among the most pervasive, persistent, and utterly counter-productive mistakes plaguing the "tax honesty" community and keeping it from achieving its virtuous goals.
 The practice is born of an understandable, but essentially thoughtless, "I'm mad as hell, and I'm not going to take it anymore!" attitude.
 It is nurtured by the endless repetition within the community of the utterly irrelevant (and fundamentally mistaken) chant that "There is no law which makes (fill in your name/category/characteristic-of-choice) liable for the tax", and endless "arguments" of one variation or another to the effect that the tax CAN'T apply to [you], 'cause it only applies to corporations/foreigners/bug-eyed-green-aliens/citizens/residents/whatever-your-favorite-guru-has-misled-you-to-believe-matters...

 The vague but influential impression left by these several atmospheric elements is that, "There is no way that I can be liable for the tax, therefore there is no way that I can be obliged to file a return!"
 However, this conclusion would be sound only if NO ONE could be liable for the tax.